thiagooliveiraaa/liferay-portal/workspaces/liferay-sample-workspace/client-extensions/README.markdown

 For `liferay-sample-batch`, the third part is the client extension type `batch`.

-For `liferay-sample-custom-element-1` and `liferay-sample-custom-element-2`, the third part is the client extension type `custom-element`.
+For `liferay-sample-custom-element-1` and `liferay-sample-custom-element-2`, the third part, `custom-element`, means this is a custom element.
 The fourth parts, `1` and `2`, are a general description that can be anything.

 If the third part it is not a client extension type, then the third part must be the special keyword `etc`.